Pseudo Bayesian Mixed Models under Informative Sampling: Simulation study

 Although the population response $y$ is generated with $\mu = f(x_1,x_2)$, we estimate the marginal model for the \emph{population}, $\mu = f(x_1)$ to which we will compare estimated results on samples taken from the population to assess bias and mean-squared error (MSE).
 We use $x_{2}$ in the generation of the population values for $y$ because the survey sampling inclusion probabilities are set proportionally to $x_{2}$, which instantiates the informativeness of the sampling design.
 In practice, however, the analyst does not have access to $x_{2}$ for the population units or, more generally, to all the information used to construct the survey sampling distribution that sets inclusion probabilities for all units in the population.
-The marginal estimation model under exclusion of size variable, $x_{2}$, is specified as $\log~\mu_{i} = \beta_{0} + x_{1i}\beta_{1} + u_{h\{i\}}$, where now $u_{h}$ is an intercept random effect on which we specify, $u_{h} \sim \mathcal{N}\left(0,\sigma_{u}^{2}\right),~ h = 1,\ldots,G_{U}$.
-Our goal is to estimate the global parameters, $(\beta_{0},\beta_{1},\sigma_{u}^{2})$, from informative samples of size, $n = 500$, taken from the population (of size, $N = 5000$).
+The marginal estimation model under exclusion of size variable, $x_{2}$, is specified as: